Using Snippets

 - a common navigation flow

-- Create a JavaScript snippet.
-Note that the snippet name will be used as its filename.
+When creating a snippet, note that the snippet name will be used as its filename.
+It’s not necessary to name the snippet with the .js

 object.